Learn about the unique and shared design elements of the $20 note that celebrates the historic reign of Queen Elizabeth II.

 The other design elements on this bank note are the same on both the Polymer series $20 note and the commemorative variation.
 They are the large portrait of the Queen and the images on the back depicting the Canadian National Vimy Memorial.

-The portrait of Queen Elizabeth II, Canada’s head of state, is an engraving by Jorge Peral, Vice-President, Design and Master Engraver with Canadian Bank Note Company Limited.
+The portrait of Queen Elizabeth II is an engraving by Jorge Peral, Vice-President, Design and Master Engraver with Canadian Bank Note Company Limited.
 It is based on a photograph taken by Ian Jones, specially commissioned by the Bank and replicated for the holographic image.

 The Canadian National Vimy Memorial